1. What does the BAC do?

 2. Who are the members of the BAC?

-The BAC is currently chaired by Judge (ret.)
-Richard Magnus, and comprises 12 other members, who are well-respected experts from fields including medicine, life sciences, law, public policy, and philosophy.
+The BAC is currently chaired by Professor Lee Eng Hin, Department of Orthopaedic Surgery, National University of Singapore; and Emeritus Consultant, National University Hospital and comprises 18 other members, who are well-respected experts from fields including medicine, life sciences, law, public policy, and philosophy.
 The current list of members can be found here.

 3. What does the BAC consider to be “human biomedical research”?